Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 - Does not allow users to initiate actions based on their choice or allows broken functionality.

-Solution: Create a comment section there was an error in the python logic and it was fixed, now the user can create a comment.
+Solution: Was a bug on the Create a comment section there was an error in the python logic and it was fixed, now the user can create a comment.

 - Env.py file is present on Github.

-Solution: This file was mistaken with that even when DEBUG only in false it was presented.
+Solution: This file was mistaken that even when DEBUG only in false it was presented the file was present on the GitHub.
 With the help of the tutors, it was possible to identify the error and the solution was to create a new repo environment for my project and reset all the keys that were in the env.py.

+- Thanks again to the entire support team and a big hug to Christina, Oisin and Sean who have always been patient and showing a great people skills.
 >>>>>>> 4daa1e70a5a3bd5f74cf92c47a58a4de539ad2a5